ev3dev/ev3dev.github.io/docs/tutorials/LCD.md

 NOTE: You need to be a member of the `video` group to use the LCD

 ## Basics

 The EV3 has a 178 x 128 pixels monochrome LCD.
 The ev3dev video driver provides [standard Linux framebuffer interface](https://www.kernel.org/doc/Documentation/fb/api.txt) and it's possible to write pixel data into `/dev/fb0` directly using `write` or `mmap`.

-## The pixel buffer format
+## The Frame Buffer Format

+You can get information about the framebuffer by running `fbset -i`.

+    robot@ev3dev:~$ fbset -i

+    mode "178x128"
+        geometry 178 128 178 128 1
+        timings 0 0 0 0 0 0 0
+        rgba 1/0,1/0,1/0,0/0
+    endmode

+    Frame buffer device information:
+        Name        : ST7586
+        Address     : 0xc39be000
+        Size        : 3072
+        Type        : PACKED PIXELS
+        Visual      : MONO01
+        XPanStep    : 0
+        YPanStep    : 0
+        YWrapStep   : 0
+        LineLength  : 24
+        Accelerator : No

-Each byte in the buffer represents 8 pixels.
-Leftmost pixel is in the least significant bit.
-Value 0 is white and value 1 is black (`fb_fix_screeninfo#visual` is set to `FB_VISUAL_MONO01`).
+The `1` at the end of `geometry` means that there is 1 bit per pixel.
+So, each byte in the buffer represents 8 pixels.
+The leftmost pixel is in the least significant bit.

-Each row needs to be aligned on a 4-byte boundry.
-The closest 4-byte boundry to 178 is 192.
-192/8 = 24 bytes per row (same value as fb_fix_screeninfo#line_length`).
-That gives us a total buffer length of 128 * 24 = 3072 bytes.

-See the [ev3 video driver code](https://github.com/ev3dev/ev3-kernel/blob/ev3dev-jessie/drivers/video/st7586fb.c) for more details.
+`Visual : MONO01` tells us that the value 0 is white and the value 1 is black.

+`LineLength : 24` means that each horizontal line is 24 bytes.
+If you do the math, 178 pixels / 8 bits per byte * 1 bit per pixel = 22.25 bytes.
+This means
+not all of the bits in a line are actually displayed.

-Suppose below is the pixel buffer
+Suppose below is the pixel buffer:

         (76543210)(FEDCBA98)
     row0 10000100  00000000 00000000 ... (total 24 bytes)